What Equipment Do You Need for Reloading Ammunition?

 Last week we talked about the 10 basic steps of reloading your own ammunition.
-Now it’s time to spend a little money and purchase the basic set of equipment needed to reload your own ammo.
-Like any activity that requires and investment in equipment, there are a million and seven ways to accomplish the task with varying types of equipment.
+Now it’s time to spend a little money and purchase the basic set of reloading equipment needed for your own ammo.
+Like any activity that requires and investment in equipment, there are a million and seven ways to reload ammo with varying types of equipment.
 Here, we’re going to focus on what I think is a reasonable trade-off between cost and effectiveness.
 You can do with less, and I’ll point out some areas where you can skimp.

 One more thing: for simplicity, we’ll focus on reloading traditional straight-walled pistol ammunition here.
 Reloading bottleneck rifle cartridges requires a little more equipment and slightly different steps.
 I’ll briefly touch on that at the end of the article.